 A: Yes, you can use it for low volume outgoing email.
 Check the following KB to configure it.
 Note that there is an approximate limit of 500 emails per day with a maximum of 500 recipients per email.
 For mass volume, any third party service (Sendgrid, Mailgun, Mandrill …) or our own ElasticEmail add-on will be much more reliable.

 Q: Can I use SMTP port 25 for outgoing emails?

-A: Cloud hosting providers like Vultr and Google blocks outgoing SMTP port 25 by default for security purposes.
-We suggest using port 587 instead.
+A: Cloud hosting providers like Vultr and Google block outgoing SMTP port 25 by default for security purposes.
+We suggest using port 587 or 2525.